pablovmurcia3/Probability-and-Data-with-R/Lesson2.md

 <img src="Lesson2_files/figure-html/sd-1.png" style="display: block; margin: auto;" />

-* reason to sum: 1) get rid of negative distances, 2)increase larger deviations more than smaller ones so thAt they are weighted more heavily
+reason to sum:
+1. get rid of negative distances
+2. increase larger deviations more than smaller ones so that they are weighted more heavily

 ### **Standard deviation**